Actipro/WPF-Controls/Documentation/topics/docking/window-control.md

 *A WindowControl displayed in a couple of the built-in themes*

-[WindowControl](xref:@ActiproUIRoot.Controls.Docking.WindowControl) is a `Control` that implements most of same members as the standard WPF `Window` class.
+[WindowControl](xref:@ActiproUIRoot.Controls.Docking.WindowControl) is a `Control` that implements most of the same members as the standard WPF `Window` class.

 ## What Can I Do with WindowControl?